grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (### The hatch needs to be repaired)

 In the deepest part of the _Prospect_, in the narrow hall between the forward and rear battery rooms with heavy watertight bulkhead doors on either side, Gregory and Chips sat on the deck on either side of a well.
 Gregory had pulled up the steel grating that normally covered this well and set it to one side.
-The grating had been locked into place with a sliding mechanism that could only be opened with a key Captain Percy carried.
+The grating had been locked into place with a sliding mechanism that could only be opened with a key Percy carried.
 This was a precaution against anyone opening the hatch below without the permission of the captain, since, under certain circumstances, opening this particular hatch could sink the boat.
 Gregory had had to borrow the key from Percy to unlock the grating.
 Now they sat with their feet dangling down into the well.
 Gregory tapped the toe of his boot lightly on the still-closed hatch while they waited for the signal from Shakes.

 "Ehhh, Chips, should we close and seal this watertight bulkhead door behind me here?
 Seems like if Shakes' welds fail completely when we open this hatch --- and worse case, say, the _Gnat_ tears away or something --- we'll be flooding the whole _Prospect_ from this hole we're opening in the bottom of the boat, eh?"
 Gregory's voice was tinged with nerves.